-Some animals, especially birds, can't handle the year-round taiga experience.
+Some animals, especially certain birds, can't handle the year-round taiga experience.
 On one hand, these birds love the warm and moist taiga summer, especially with the blooming insect populations.
-On the other hand, they just don't want to deal with the winter.
+On the other hand, they can't deal with the winter.
 To solve this problem, birds such as the Siberian Thrush and White-Throated Sparrow spend their winters in the south.
 They migrate north so that they arrive in the taiga bogs just in time for the warm weather and the swelling clouds of mosquitoes, dragonflies, and moths.

 The swampy grounds erupt with the mating calls of these migratory birds when they pause from eating to seek partners.
 Before long, eggs begin hatching and baby birds start to demand for food.
 Bird parents stuff regurgitated insects and seeds into the mouths of their offspring so that their young can quickly grow before the short taiga summer ends.
 If something happens to the nest and baby birds, there is not time to start over again.
 Once temperatures begin to cool down, these migratory birds pack up and move back south.

 Not all animals leave before the taiga winter.
-Some animals, like the Siberian tiger and the snowshoe hare, not only live in the taiga for the entire year, but also remain awake through the winter.
+Some animals, like the Siberian tiger, the snowshoe hare, and the snow goose not only live in the taiga for the entire year, but also remain awake through the winter.

 To survive, these animals have special adaptations like large paws to maneuver through the snow and thick coats to protect against the bitter cold.
 Snowshoe hares lose their summer brown coat and grow one in winter white to help them blend into the winter landscape.

 Fish that live in the lakes and ponds of the taiga have little choice over whether or not to spend the winter in the boreal forest.
 When temperatures drop below freezing, the surface of the lake freezes over.
 Luckily, because ice is lighter than water, ice remains on the surface.
-Fish like northern pike and Alaska blackfish wait under the ice at near-freezing temperatures until spring arrives.
+Fish like northern pike and Alaska blackfish live under the ice at near-freezing temperatures.